 Hanson says that the reason why we have seen no evidence that any civilisation or have visited our solar system might be the existence of a “Great Filter,” something that prevents pure matter throughout the universe from giving rise to expanding civilisations that develop to a point where they can be seen by other civilisations, or in fact travel to them.
 A link to a talk he has given on the subject is to be found at the end of this section.

 If it lies in the past, i.e. the filter prevents life from developing to the stage that we have reached, then it means that we might be the one incredibly rare cases which slipped through the filter.
 And here the most likely point where this could have happened is in the origination of life itself.
-Say the chances of life starting anywhere in the universe, of random molecules bumping into each other in such a way as to form self-replicators, was one in 10⁵⁰ or less.
+Say the chances of life starting anywhere in the universe, the chance of random molecules bumping into each other in such a way as to form self-replicators, was one in 10⁵⁰ or less.
 That could actually mean that we are indeed alone in our galaxy, or in fact in the universe — the result of an unimaginably rare occurrence.

 You notice that we have arrived at the answer to the question I asked at the outset.
 If we discover truly alien life on Mars, even if it is very primitive, that is bad news for mankind.
 It means that life has been able to start in two places in a single star system, which in turn means that it has to have happened on countless planets, and the galaxy and the universe must be teeming with life.
-There should be millions of life-harbouring planets in the Milky Way, with thousands of advanced civilisations amongst them.
+Conclusio: there must be millions of life-harbouring planets in the Milky Way, with thousands of advanced civilisations amongst them.

 Now that appears not to be the case, which leads us to conclude that the Great Filter is not behind us, in our biological history, but ahead of us in our future technological and social development.
 And that it is something that inevitably occurs, reliably preventing any civilisation from achieving interplanetary travel and colonising the galaxy.
 Most likely they all, every one of them, pull a black ball out of the urn and perish at some stage, just as we will, at a time that is not so far in our future.